Bees and toxic chemicals: Natural compounds

 Various plants have pollen toxic to honey bees, in some cases killing the adults, as in Toxicoscordion; in other cases weakening the brood, as in Heliconia.
 Other plants with toxic pollen include Spathodea campanulata and Ochroma lagopus.
 Both the pollen and nectar of the California Buckeye (Aesculus californica) are toxic to honeybees.

+Heavy metals from plants

+Heavy metals are naturally occurring on terrestrial environments, by anthropogenic activities (such as mining, pesticide use, and industrial waste) are responsible for increasing exposure of toxic metals in soils.

+Plants that grow in soils with high concentrations of heavy metals can affect the health and foraging behaviour of pollinators, including honey bees and bumblebees, by assimilating heavy metal compounds into honey or pollen.